Lolek-Productions/twelve-more/PROMPT.md

 Posts:
 Input.jsx: Creates posts with text, images, and audio, uploading to Firebase and posting via /api/post/create.
 Post.jsx: Renders posts with clickable text (linking to /posts/[id]) and Icons for liking/commenting.
-Feed.jsx: Fetches and displays posts by community, with infinite scrolling via Load more.
+HomeFeed.jsx: Fetches and displays posts by community, with infinite scrolling via Load more.
 Communities:
 admin/communities/page.jsx: CRUD interface with CommunityTable, using createOrUpdateCommunity and deleteCommunity. communities/[communityId]/invite/page.jsx: Sends SMS invites via /api/invite, requiring first/last name and phone number.